diorcety/kerneos/readme.txt

         };

 // ////////////////////////////////////////////////////////////////////////////
-// How to use WTP to develop JASMINe-EoS :
+// How to use WTP to develop Kerneos :
 // ////////////////////////////////////////////////////////////////////////////